Laura Davies BA (Hons), MA (Cantab), PGDipM, Chartered Marketer, FCIM, CELTA

 Other Cambridge lecturers in our team include Dr. Hsin-Ling Liang (a nano-technology expert currently developing smart materials for the Internet of Things), Bang Ming Yong (a PHD candidate in Virtual Reality at the University’s Institute for Manufacturing), Gerald Mako (a History and Politics graduate from Oxford University and currently a Cambridge PhD candidate in Development Studies) and Akshyeta Suryanarayan (an archaeologist from New Delhi, India, currently completing her PhD at Cambridge).

 Dr. Hsin Ling Liang

 Bang Ming Yong

 In 2017, we welcomed Susi Watson to our teaching team.
 Susi is an expert in helping students to develop their problem-solving skills through visual thinking.
 She has worked with many top Business schools including Stanford, IESE, Cranfield School of Management and Cambridge Judge Business School, as well as leading companies such as California Academy of Science, Bank of America, Cisco Systems and Disney.

 In 2017, Melissa Lee joined our team, delivering careers advice and university preparation for students attending the summer school.
 When she is not working with Cambridge Dream in the summer, Melissa is a professional careers advisor and leads a careers department in a local Cambridge Academy.
 Melissa grew up in Hong Kong where the pursuit of excellence in education is inherent in the culture.
 Melissa graduated in Education from the Chinese University of Hong Kong (CUHK) and completed a Masters in Education at Cambridge.
 In addition to her careers education role for local Cambridge students, Melissa is the founder and Executive Director of UK Education Garden, which offers careers advice to international students aspiring to study in the United Kingdom.

-Cambridge Undergraduates work alongside our summer school students throughout their stay in Girton College.
+Cambridge Undergraduates and Graduates work alongside our summer school students throughout their stay.
 They are each assigned a small group of about 6 learners, whom they support during the programme, giving them valuable knowledge about the subjects they are currently studying at Cambridge.
-In 2018, the undergraduates’ subjects included medicine, law, engineering, science, mathematics, economics, politics, social science, history, philosophy, geography, English and psychology.